 14. Added a new item, Current Field in Next Record to the Activate sub-menu, under the Edit menu.
 The command key for this menu item is option-command-] (option-command-right square bracket).
 In the case of freeform datafiles, the Freeform Text Area is activated in the next record, since there are no fields.
 This is useful when filling in the same field in a large number of records, as might be necessary if you add a new field to an existing datafile.

 15. Added a Create Links for All Phone Numbers item to the Format menu.
-This function uses the Telephone Number Templates list in the Dialing tab of the Preferences window, scans the Freeform Text Area of all records for phone numbers that match any of the templates, and then adds a tel:// link to the phone number text.
+This function uses the Telephone Number Templates list in the Dialing tab of the Preferences window, scans the Freeform Text Area and fields of all records for phone numbers that match any of the templates, and then adds a tel:// link to the phone number text.
 These links will also be tappable when synced to iData Mobile Plus.
 See the User Guide for this item.

 16. Now recognizes phone numbers preceded by tel:// as telephone number links.
 These links can be dialed using your iPhone if it is set up.
 Read the Apple article HERE.
 The User Guide for telephone dialing has been updated.